 After this depth-focused work, I felt resilient and energized.
 I soared without the burden of trauma.
 I took on more work, creative projects, rekindled my social life — even learned to scuba dive, something I had wanted to do as a kid.
 This was the right thing for me to do.
-Increased resilience and feelings of relief are not uncommon after completion of Phase II work, according to the Phase Oriented Model of recovery and the task of working through traumatic memories.
-Granted, the imaginal efforts I made with younger parts had been integrative for me, yet I worked with parts largely to stop avoiding memories of sexual abuse.
-Fortunately, I also experienced a transformation.
-I wanted to enjoy the newfound me and share my optimism with others.
+Increased resilience and feelings of relief are not uncommon after completion of Phase II work, according to the Phase Oriented model of recovery and the task of working through traumatic memories.
+I also wanted to enjoy the newfound me and share my optimism with others.

 Despite all my gains, however, I hadn’t completed my recovery.
 I needed to mature beyond the mindset that led me through Phase I and Phase II work, and my equating recovery with eliminating traumatic triggers.
 For Phase III, I needed to develop a new perspective of myself, one that went beyond the rosy picture of resuscitating relationships with my younger parts.
-I had to acknowledge at times I felt inwardly conflicted, and continued to sometimes react to the present as if I were still trapped in the past.
+I had to acknowledge at times I continued to feel inwardly conflicted, and sometimes reacted to the present as if still trapped in the past.

 What I describe here is different from failure to launch.
 Rather, I am referring to the need to address how conflicting action tendencies can get activated at the same time, and cause regression to old defenses.
-It’s like wanting to collaborate at work, or get along with your partner, but your Fight Emotional Part (EP) unconsciously gets riled by something said or done, and you’re suddenly stuck posturing, feeling you must protect against some perceived threat.
-Unconscious defenses, dynamics, and beliefs from the past get projected into the current situation or on another person, although there isn’t phobia of remembering the trauma.
+It’s like wanting to collaborate at work, or get along with your partner, but your Fight Emotional Part (EP) unconsciously gets riled by something said or done, and you’re suddenly feeling you must protect against some perceived threat.
+Unconscious defenses, dynamics, and beliefs from the past get projected into the current situation or onto another person.

 For me, this is where the model of structural dissociation (MSD) proves invaluable.
 Not only does MSD help to understand inner conflicts, it also addresses feelings of ambivalence and periods of stuckness that are common along the road to recovery.
 I also prefer theories that suggest interdependencies and parallels between how we live in our minds and bodies, and how we live in our communities and societies.
 This has been an interest of mine since my dissertation, How We Become Mentally Ill (the title got a few laughs when announced at graduation).
 With MSD, it’s possible to think about how social dynamics are reproduced in our minds and bodies.

-If all the different possible defense action tendencies (fight, flight, freeze, attach, submit) have a corresponding EP, then when threatened or overwhelmed, several reactions can occur at the same time: the Fight EP can cause impulsive anger, the Flight EP leads to desiring escape, while Freeze EP results in feelings of terror.
-Activation of Submit EP causes feelings shame, while Attach EP creates the need to seek someone to help.2 When you witness how many emotions and defenses can be activated at one time, I hope it’s easier to understand why intimacy in particular is difficult after sexual abuse.
+If all the different defense action tendencies (fight, flight, freeze, attach, submit) have a corresponding EP, then when threatened or overwhelmed, several reactions can occur at the same time: the Fight EP can cause impulsive anger, the Flight EP can lead to desiring escape, while the Freeze EP can result in feelings of terror.
+Activation of the Submit EP can cause feeling shame, while the Attach EP can create the need to seek support.2 When you witness how many emotions and defenses can be activated at one time, I hope it’s easier to understand why intimacy can be particularly difficult after sexual trauma.
 It’s not uncommon to both want to push someone away and seek their closeness when feeling overwhelmed or triggered.

 As well as feeling pulled in multiple directions, the parts themselves can conflict with each other.
 Fight and Flight don’t want to deal with Attach’s desire to seek help.
 They also want Submit to get a backbone and stop trying to appease every Tom, Dick, and Harry.
 Freeze lives in terminal fear of Fight, while Submit is worried Fight’s behavior will cause rejection.3 These inner conflicts often lead to self-judgment and self-criticism.